recyclr-app/frontend-app/readme.md

 Recyclr is a native iOS app that empowers users to contribute to sustainability.
 The app provides an accurate picture of whether or not an object is recyclable through a simple photo upload process, and provides additional resources for users in order to better understand the recycling process and explain how to properly dispose of the waste.

+Visit the product and and demo it at <a href="https://recyclr.netlify.com/">https://recyclr.netlify.com/</a>

 ## Technologies Used